Perinatal Consultations

 • Some cases following amniocentesis

-The Non-stress test monitors the baby’s heartbeat and the mother’s uterine contraction.
-The test is conducted while the mother is lying in chair and two elastic belts are wrapped around her belly.
-One belt measures the baby’s heart rate and the other records any uterine contractions.
+The non-stress test monitors the fetal heartbeat and the mother’s uterine contraction.
+The test is conducted while the patient is lying in a chair and two elastic belts are wrapped around the belly.
+One belt measures the fetal heart rate and the other records any uterine contractions.

-The baby’s heart rate should increase as he moves.
-During the test if the baby’s heart rate increases with the baby’s movement twice in a ten-minute interval then the test is considered “reactive”.
-A “reactive” result means the baby is receiving adequate oxygen at the time of the test.
-However, if the test is “non reactive” test may indicate the baby is not getting enough oxygen or there are problems with the placenta.
-The physician will generally order more tests.
-It is important to remember that a “non-reactive” test does not mean something is wrong just that more investigation is necessary.
+The fetal heart rate should increase as he moves.
+During the test if the fetal heart rate increases with more fetal movement twice in a ten-minute interval then the test is considered “reactive”.
+A “reactive” result means the fetus is receiving adequate oxygen at the time of the test.
+However, if the test is “non reactive” this may indicate the fetus is not getting enough oxygen or there are problems with the placenta.
+In this case the doctor will generally order more tests.
+It is important to remember that a “non-reactive” test does not mean something is wrong.
+It just means that more investigation is necessary.

 Genetic Counseling

 A genetic counselor (GC) is a professional with a specialized education, most often a masters degree, in genetics and counseling to provide personalized care to patients as they make decisions about their genetic health.
-Expecting mothers, women planning to become pregnant, and their families might expect to see a genetic counselor during their visit with Dr. Lescale for many reasons.
+Expecting mothers, those planning to become pregnant, and their families might expect to see a genetic counselor during their MFM consultation for many reasons.
 Some of these reasons include:

 • Questions about a disease or condition that runs in the family